realityforge/rails-assert-valid-asset/README.txt

 assert_valid_asset is a plugin to validate your (X)HTML and CSS using the W3C Validator web service (http://validator.w3.org/) and the W3C CSS Validation Service (http://jigsaw.w3.org/css-validator) as part of your functional or unit tests.
-The css and html fragments are cached in $RAILS_ROOT/temp as are the results from the web service.
+The css and html fragments are cached in $RAILS_ROOT/tmp as are the results from the web service.
 This means that your tests will not be slowed down unless the output has changed.

-The code started life as a few modifications to Scott Raymond's assert_valid_markup (http://redgreenblu.com/svn/projects/assert_valid_markup/) and evolved to support controllers in modules without messing up the cache.
+The code started life as a few modifications to Scott Raymond's assert_valid_markup (http://redgreenblu.com/svn/projects/assert_valid_markup/) and evolved to cache fragments and results in $RAILS_ROOT/tmp rather than the system temp directory.
 Then the ability to validate CSS files was added.
 I also added the ability to skip checks if the "NONET" environment variable is set to "true".

 Most of the credit goes to Scott for his initial idea!